Avicity7/pyhelp/loops/for/README.md

     print(strings[i])
 ```

-Those are both valid ways, but as we've discussed, the first is pretty ineffective and rigid.
-The second one is fine, but can be risky.
+Those are both good ways, but as we've discussed, the first is pretty ineffective and rigid.
+The second one is fine, but it can be risky.
 What happens if you entered `5` instead of `4`?
 You'd risk your code crashing with an **`IndexError`**.

 > **What's an IndexError?**
 >